BobBuildTool/bob/doc/manual/configuration.rst

 Type: Dictionary ( "environment" | "sandbox" | "tools" -> List of Strings)

-The filter keyword allows to restrict the environment variables, tools and sandboxes inherited from upstream recipes.
+The filter keyword allows to restrict the environment variables, tools and sandboxes inherited from downstream recipes.
 This way a recipe can effectively restrict the number of package variants.

 The filters specifications may use shell globbing patterns.
 As a special